 - When the student provides no evidence that a grade was miscalculated.

-Step 4: If the Associate Dean’s decision is to convene the AGC Grade Appeal Hearing Committee, its Chair shall do so within 10 school days.
+Step 4: If the associate dean’s decision is to convene the AGC Grade Appeal Hearing Committee, its Chair shall do so within 10 school days.
 The Grade Appeal Hearing Committee shall be a standing committee of the Academic Governing Council.
-The Committee shall be comprised of 5 members and shall include 3 faculty members, 1 academic administrator, and 1 student.
+The Committee shall be comprised of five members and shall include three faculty members, one academic administrator and one student.
 The Chair of the Hearing Committee shall be an appointed faculty member.
 The student shall be a member of the Student Congress.

 In a case where any member of the AGC Grade Appeal Hearing Committee (faculty member, student, or administrator) is involved in the grade dispute at hand or is otherwise unavailable, an appropriate substitute member will be appointed by the AGC Executive Board to the Committee for that case.
 The Educational Support Professional working with the academic administrator serving on the Hearing Committee shall serve as Recording Secretary (a non-voting position) for the Committee.
 Hearings also will be audio-recorded.
 Students may have a support person/advisor with them at the hearing, but that person has no role at the hearing other than to advise the student.
 The support person/advisor will not be permitted to ask or answer questions, or to make arguments.
 Both the student and the instructor shall be invited to attend the Hearing Committee.

 If either the student or the instructor fails to appear before the Hearing Committee, a decision will be made based upon the information that is presented at the Hearing and evidence already submitted during the grievance process.
-The Hearing Committee will present its written decision to the student (via first-class mail), instructor, and appropriate Associate Dean within 5 school days of the hearing.
+The Hearing Committee will present its written decision to the student (via first-class mail), instructor, and appropriate associate dean within five school days of the hearing.